Wynn Vale

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released on 30 June 2023 for financial year 2023, the suburb of Wynn Vale's median income among taxpayers is $53,436.
-The average income in Wynn Vale was $59,714 during this period.
-Both figures are lower than national averages.
-In comparison, Greater Adelaide had a median income of $54,808 and an average of $66,852 for the same period.
-Based on Wage Price Index growth of 8.8% between financial years 2023 and 2025 (as of September 2025), current estimates would be approximately $58,138 for median income and $64,969 for average income in Wynn Vale.
-According to Census 2021 income data, household, family, and personal incomes in Wynn Vale cluster around the national 50th percentile.
-Income brackets indicate that 35.0% of the community (2,910 individuals) earn between $1,500 and $2,999 annually, which is similar to the surrounding region where this cohort represents 31.8%.
-After accounting for housing costs, residents retain 87.7% of their income, reflecting strong purchasing power in the area.
-The SEIFA income ranking places Wynn Vale in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Wynn Vale's median income among taxpayers is $53,436, with an average of $59,714.
+This is lower than the national average.
+Greater Adelaide has a median income of $54,808 and an average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Wynn Vale are approximately $58,138 (median) as of September 2025.
+The average is estimated to be around $64,969 during the same period.
+Census 2021 income data indicates that household, family and personal incomes in Wynn Vale align with the national 50th percentile.
+Income brackets show that 35.0% of residents (2,910 individuals) earn between $1,500 - 2,999, similar to the surrounding region at 31.8%.
+After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income